StarRocks/starrocks/docs/integrations/authenticate_to_aws_resources.md

 You need to create an assumed role (for example, named `s3_role_test`) and attach the policy provided in the "[Access AWS S3](../integrations/authenticate_to_aws_resources.md#access-aws-s3)" section of this topic to it.
 This assumed role will be assumed by the IAM role associated with the EC2 instance on which your StarRocks cluster runs.

 Also, if you choose AWS Glue as metastore, you can create another assumed role (for example, named `glue_role_test`) and attach the policy provided in the "[Access AWS Glue](../integrations/authenticate_to_aws_resources.md#access-aws-glue)" section of this topic to it.
+Otherwise, skip the step of creating an assumed role for AWS Glue and directly attach the policy to the above assumed role you have created (for example, `s3_role_test`).

 After you finish this, you need to configure a trust relationship between the assumed role and the IAM role associated with the EC2 instance on which your StarRocks cluster runs.